U.S. Senate report on 2016 election details WikiLeaks’ Russian ties

 Once hailed as a digital pioneer for bold investigative journalism, Julian Assange and the WikiLeaks organization he founded are painted as tools of Russian propaganda in a bipartisan report by a U.S. Senate committee on 2016 election interference.

-Clocking in at almost 1,000 pages, the report includes new information about WikiLeaks, as well as material that has been previously reported by news organizations or was disclosed in legal proceedings involving such allies of President Trump as political consultants Roger Stone and Paul Manafort.
+Clocking in at almost 1,000 pages, the report (PDF) includes new information about WikiLeaks, as well as material that has been previously reported by news organizations or was disclosed in legal proceedings involving such allies of U.S. President Trump as political consultants Roger Stone and Paul Manafort.
 The report offers a detailed narrative of how Russian disinformation agencies hacked emails from the Democratic National Committee and fed them to WikiLeaks, which then coordinated their release with the Trump campaign.

 Assange is currently in a London jail fighting an attempt to extradite him to the U.S., where he is charged with hacking into U.S. government computers.
 Whether the detailed Senate report on his legal case will have much impact remains to be seen.
 As of yet, he has not been charged with any crimes related to the leak of the DNC emails or WikiLeaks’ ties to Russia.